N1KH1LT0X1N/SmartSearch-Influencer-Email-Outreach/README.md

 - Connect with influencers by sending them automated mails.
 - A database of over 500+ influencers.
-- Seperate UI/UX for Managers and Influencers.
+- Seperate UI/UX for Managers and Influencers